ezEngine/docs-src/pages/docs/scenes/selection.md

 ![Scene Tree Filter](media/scene-tree-filter.png)

+The search filters by both object names and component types.
+For example, searching for "light" will find all objects with light components attached, even if "light" is not part of the object's name.
+This makes it easy to quickly locate all objects that use a specific component type in your scene.

 ## Selection Undo

 If you accidentally changed the selection, you can restore the previous selection using `Ctrl + B`.
 This will switch to another scene layer, if necessary.